utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 **Video** - Shows a video from a URL that's connected to the input and enables it to be played.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124f65c224290033fcb09b)

-**YouTube** - Shows a YouTube video from a URL that is connected to the input and enables it to be played.
+**YouTube** - Shows a YouTube video from a URL that's connected to the input and enables it to be played.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414ef7bc224290033fcb310)